 B. Other reasonable costs as noted below:

 - Hotel room charges

 - Telephone charges

 The current maximum reimbursement for expenses charged to the faculty travel account is $1000.

 Tenured or tenure-track faculty and non-tenure track faculty with appointments longer than one year are eligible for reimbursement.
-Note that this does not include visiting faculty or research professors on one-year appointments.
+Note that this does not include visiting faculty or research professors.
 Eligibility is restricted to those who are actively participating in a role such as presenting a paper, chairing a session, or offering a creative performance.

 V. Procedures for Reimbursement

 A. Requests for approval of travel plans should be made on a form entitled "Application for Approval of Travel."
 These forms are available in departmental offices or Provost's Office.